Archaeology at Carleton

 Welcome to Archaeology at Carleton

-Students from any major may participate in the Archaeology Concentration.
-Students interested in the concentration are encouraged to consult with the faculty early in their sophomore year in order to plan ahead and retain as much freedom of choice as possible in meeting the requirements of the program.
+Students from any major may participate in the Concentration.
+Interested students are encouraged to consult with the faculty early in their sophomore year in order to plan ahead and retain as much freedom of choice as possible in meeting the requirements of the program.

-Archaeology concentrators since 1991 have majored in: Studio Art, Art History, Biology, Chemistry, Classics, Geology, History, Political Science, Psychology, Religion, and Sociology and Anthropology.
+Archaeology concentrators since 1991 have majored in: Studio Art, Art History, Biology, Chemistry, Classical Languages, Geology, History, Political Science, Psychology, Religion, and Sociology and Anthropology.